 The Judengasse in Frankfurt

-In 1460 Frankfurt city council decided to settle the Jewish population in a district of their own.
+In 1460 the Frankfurt City Council decided to settle the Jewish population in a district of their own.
 Initially only a few families lived along the narrow alley parallel to the old city walls.
 In the 17th century, however, about 3,000 people were living there.
-The Judengasse in Frankfurt developed into one of the most important centres of Jewish life in Europa.
+The Judengasse in Frankfurt developed into one of the most important centers of Jewish life in Europa.
 In no other German city was there such a large Jewish community.

 History of the Judengasse Frankfurt